Bertrand31/AirportMatching/README.md

 the output).

 Note: If you run the service with its example use-case right now, you'll notice it takes much longer than that to finish.
-This is due to the I/O operations (reading the CSV and writing to `stdout`).
+This is due to the time taken to build the KD-Tree, and to the I/O operations (reading the CSV and writing to `stdout`).

 ## Miscellaneous